backupbrew/switchbrew/IPC Marshalling.md

 | ...  |      | Handles to copy           |
 | ...  |      | Handles to move           |

+Sysmodules load the last u64 of rawdata when handling the PID.
+This is not written by kernel.
+For sysmodule handling:

+  - In some cases: The rawdata\_u64 is written to stack as the initial PID, but this is never used since the get-pid function always overwrites the output PID when it returns retval 0.
+  - In other cases: The rawdata\_u64 is compared with the PID from the descriptor.
+On mismatch and when rawdata\_u64\!=0, error 0x60A is returned.
+The PID value passed to the cmdhandler vtable funcptr is the rawdata\_u64.

 ### Buffer descriptor X "Pointer"

 This one is packed even worse than A, they inserted the bit38-36 of the